-- 1. All buildings on the site should aim to be built to PassivHaus standard or the edition of Part L in force at the time if that requires higher standards - 2.
-Dwellings at Craig Y Parcau could potentially be heated by individual domestic heat pumps.
-DHW provision should be pre-heat of domestic hot water storage cylinder from domestic heat pump with top up from immersion - 3.
+- 1. All buildings on the Island Farm site should aim to be built to PassivHaus standard or the edition of Part L in force at the time if that requires higher standards - 2.
+Install a district heating network (DHN) to serve all buildings (including schools) on the Island Farm site.
+The DHN operates from an energy centre located near the end of the access road into the development.
+The DHN will use heat pumps as main heat generator topped up by electric or gas boilers to achieve a flow temperature of 60°C. DHW provision should be pre-heat of domestic hot water storage cylinder from DHN with top up from immersion - 3.
 Roof-mounted PV should be maximised on all buildings, either for direct consumption by the building or to feed private LV networks which distribute the renewable electricity around each site - 4.
 If the concept of private LV networks is taken forward, the feasibility of installation of small scale wind turbines should be investigated further.
 They could complement the electricity output of the PV and increase the share of low carbon and low cost electricity on site